 Rachel was appointed to become a member in 2018.
 The Reference Group has the ability to invite up to 2 extra professionals to join the group.

 Reto Peritz works for Swiss broadcaster SRF and serves as Head of Delegation.

 Aleksander Radic (elected member)

 Aleksander Radic has been involved with the Eurovision Song Contest for many years in the Slovenian delegation.
-He works at the Slovenian EBU Member RTVSLO and was re-elected for the second time to the Reference Group in 2017 for a two-year term.
+He works at the Slovenian EBU Member RTVSLO and was re-elected for the second time to the Reference Group in 2017 for a 2-year term.

 Yuval Cohen from Israel has rich experience in developing, editing and directing leading television productions and live events.
 Serving as Head of Programmes and Development in recent years at Channel Ten (10), he is a valued professional who has been in charge of the Israeli adaptation of The Voice (as Chief Director and Editor), has edited Dancing with the Stars for 3 years, did the Israeli Eurovision National Selection in 2010 (Harel Skaat) on Channel 2 (Reshet), and has worked on variety of live tv events.